Minnewaska Hospital

-Minnewaska Hospital was a building in Starbuck, Minnesota on the National Register of Historic Places.
-When it was built in 1899–1900 for Dr. C. R. Christenson, it was the only hospital between Minneapolis and Fargo, North Dakota.
+Minnewaska Hospital was a building in Starbuck, Minnesota, United States, on the National Register of Historic Places.
+When it was built 1899–1900 for Dr. C. R. Christenson, it was the only hospital between Minneapolis and Fargo, North Dakota.
 It was demolished in January 2013 after standing vacant for more than a decade.
 It was removed from the National Register in January 2019.